MyPureCloud/webrtc-troubleshooter/README.md

 > Test names must match the `*.spec.ts` or `*.spec.js` naming convention.
 This is configured in [jest.config.js](./jest.config.js)

 * `npm test` will run both linting, all the unit-test, and report coverage in text form in the command line.
-* `npm run test:watch` will run only the unit-tests and watch the files for changes.
+* `npm run test:watch` will run only the unit-tests and watch the files for changes (it also skips code coverage reporting).
-* `npm run coverage` runs the code coverage report